bobandash/synqsell_shopify/README.md

 ### Remix.run

 Before this project, I had never used a full-stack web framework before.
 While I had used Next.js, I never used the full-stack web capabilities of Next.js, instead, I relied on separate backend services for API calls.
-In Remix.run, I originally developed under the assumption that actions were the equivalent of POST, DELETE, PATCH API in traditional backends, returning JSON data to update the UI,
+In Remix.run, I originally developed under the assumption that actions were the equivalent of POST, DELETE, PATCH API in traditional backends, returning JSON data to update the UI.
 <br />
 <br />
 However, as I delved deeper into the project and Remix's documentation, I realized this approach wasn't optimal, and that actions automatically trigger the route's loader (the GET request to server-side render the page again).
 This meant I could simplify my code and allow my UI to automatically update based on the refreshed loader data whenever my route calls an action.
 This revelation sparked a paradigm shift in my thinking: I understood at a higher level the trade-offs between tightly coupling your backend and frontend into a full-stack framework and keeping a loosely coupled backend and frontend.
 While you sacrifice the ability to make your backend API consumable by multiple frontend, it significantly streamlines the development for a single frontend consumer with UI rendering depending on actions.